baijum/selenium-python/source/getting-started.rst

   OK

-The above results shows that, the test has been successfully completed.
+The above result shows that the test has been successfully completed.